pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-07-crossing-to-menorca.md

 Once we came out of the gulf, the swell became huge.
 5 meter waves and equally deep holes behind them, left over from the storm the days before.
 Vite & Rêves rode them like a champ, but part of her crew was coping less well.
 Andreas became seasick and I didn't feel too perky myself.
 I didn't puke, but I didn't feel like eating the whole day.
 Luckily, Barbara, Helder and Mira didn't suffer one bit.

 The wind increased too, to 25 knots.
-I put in one reef in the main.
+I put in one {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} in the main.

 {{< image src="IMG_7737.jpg" alt="Island of La Vacca being battered by the waves" ratio="3x2" >}}